2007 •Nintendo DS

 If this review pulls you in, the fastest next rabbit hole is ROG Xbox Ally and MSI Claw A1M, because those are the products most likely to clarify whether ROG Ally is your real match or just your current curiosity.

 ROG Ally is best framed as a machine for shoppers who want a focused retro machine with a clear role.
-This category rewards shoppers who know what kind of sessions they actually play, because not every strong device is strong in the same way.
+The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Windows 11 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.

 ROG Ally is currently tracked around Z1: $599 Z1 Extreme: $699 (Source) and lands in the $400 - $700 pricing band.
-This category is ruthless about value perception.
-A handheld can be beloved at one price and impossible to defend at another.
+Price does not just change whether a device feels affordable.
+It changes what kinds of flaws buyers are willing to forgive.

 The spreadsheet points shoppers toward Best Buy and ROG for availability.
 That matters because storefront quality, shipping confidence, and after-sales expectations often shape the emotional experience of a purchase before the box even arrives.